cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Mindustry also supports hexadecimal and binary representation for integers:

 * `0x35`
-* `0xf1`
+* `-0xf1`
 * `0b010001101`
+* `0xFFFFFFFFFFFFFFFF`

-These literals are written into the mlog code exactly as they appear in Mindcode.
-If the value of the literal exceeds the maximum allowed range for a 64-bit signed integer, a compilation error occurs.
+When the target version of Mindustry is capable to parse the literal as given, it is written into the mlog code exactly as it appears in Mindcode, otherwise the literal is encoded as a decimal literal.
+When the value of the literal exceeds the maximum allowed range of a 64-bit integer, or the value of the literal cannot be represented in mlog at all, a compilation error occurs.

 ### Color literals